-Save $500 per person
+Just-Released Offer Save $800 per person

 $11,195 to $18,895

 Stanley is currently home to just over 2,000 residents and is reminiscent of a rural town in coastal Britain.
-It is charming with brightly colored houses, pretty flower-filled gardens, a quaint cathedral and several local pubs.
-There is time to explore the town before making the way to the ship for embarkation.
+It is charming with brightly-colored houses, pretty flower-filled gardens, a quaint cathedral, and several local pubs.
+There is time to explore the town before making your way to the ship for embarkation.
 After settling in to your cabin and exploring the ship, meet your expedition team and fellow passengers.
-Excitement is in the air as you enjoy a welcome cocktail, dinner and cast off, bound for Antarctica—and the adventure of a lifetime.
+Excitement is in the air as you enjoy a welcome cocktail and dinner, and cast off, bound for Antarctica—and the adventure of a lifetime.

 Chart a southerly course for Antarctica.
 This stretch of the South Atlantic is rich in its biodiversity and showcases an abundance of wildlife.
-You will be joined by hundreds of seabirds, including the wandering albatross, following in your ship's wake.
+You will be joined by hundreds of seabirds, including the wandering albatross.
 Giant petrels and smaller Cape petrels are also constant companions as you make your way south.
-Photographing these magnificent birds from the deck of the ship takes patience and skill and your photography expert will be on hand to show you the best techniques.
+Photographing these magnificent birds from the deck of the ship takes patience and skill.
+Your photography guide will be on hand to show you the best techniques.
 Join the ship’s captain on the bridge and learn about the operations of a modern research vessel.
-Throughout the day, onboard experts educate with a series of presentations about the environment, the wildlife and history, and the locations you hope to visit in the coming days.
+Throughout the day, onboard specialists educate with a series of presentations about the environment, the wildlife, and history of the locations you hope to visit in the coming days.

 Petermann Island is home to an Adelie penguin rookery.
-Adélies—the smallest of the Antarctic penguins—nest here and share the location with Gentoo penguins and Imperial cormorants.
+Adelies—the smallest of the Antarctic penguins—nest here and share the location with gentoo penguins and Imperial cormorants.
 The view to the north of Mount Shackleton and Mount Scott is impressive.
-These towering granite sentinels mark the southern entrance to the nearby Lemaire Channel.
+These towering granite sentinels mark the southern entrance to nearby Lemaire Channel.
 Pleneau Island offers more opportunities for shore landings.
 Just off shore, massive icebergs run aground in the shallows.
-Constant wind and wave action sculpt these gargantuan chunks of ice into fantastic shapes, revealing more shades of blue than you can possibly imagine.
-For many, a Zodiac cruise here may well be a highlight of the voyage.
+Constant wind and wave action sculpts these gargantuan chunks of ice into fantastic shapes, revealing more shades of blue than you can possibly imagine.
+For many, a Zodiac cruise here might be a highlight of the voyage.

 By morning, arrive in the South Shetland Islands.
-The adventure is not over and if the weather conditions allow, sail the ship into the flooded volcanic caldera at Deception Island.
-This is a very dramatic place and history is all around as you explore the old whaling station, with the rusted old boilers and dilapidated wooden huts.
+The adventure is not over and if the weather conditions allow, the ship will sail into the flooded volcanic caldera at Deception Island.
+In this dramatic place history is all around as you explore an old whaling station with rusted old boilers and dilapidated wooden huts.
 At the far end of the beach is an old aircraft hangar.
 This is where Australian Sir Hubert Wilkins made the very first flight in Antarctica in 1928.
 There is also an outstanding hike here, high up onto the rim of the crater.

 This itinerary includes a complimentary hotel night in Punta Arenas for all guests returning from King George Island at the end of the voyage.
 This evening is at your leisure.
 Punta Arenas is home to some cozy restaurants, cafes and bars—including the historic ‘Shackleton Bar’ at the Hotel Jose Nogueira—a fitting location to reflect on your journey to Antarctica.

-The above itinerary is a guide only, as the exact program depends on weather, ice conditions, and the wildlife you encounter.
+Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

-All guests are required to have comprehensive travel insurance which must cover accidents, injury, illness and death, medical expenses, including any related to pre-existing medical conditions, emergency repatriation (including helicopter) and personal liability.
-ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+All guests are required to have comprehensive travel insurance.
+The travel insurance must cover accidents, injury, illness and death, medical expenses, including any related to pre-existing medical conditions, emergency repatriation (including helicopter), luggage and personal effects, and personal liability.
+It is strongly recommended that you purchase cancellation and curtailment insurance.
 You must carry proof of insurance with you and produce it if requested by expedition staff.
 The expedition team reserves the right to cancel or suspend your participation on a trip or in certain activities that comprise part of a trip, at any time, including after the commencement of your tour, with no right of refund, if you are unable to provide proof of insurance when requested.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

 No pre-booking required.
-If conditions are suitable and you choose to camp on the continent, all the required gear such as bivy sacs and sleeping bags (no tents), will be provided.
+Subject to weather conditions.
+If conditions are suitable and you choose to camp on the continent, all the required gear such as bivy sacs and sleeping bags (no tents) will be provided.
 This excursion is managed with strict environmental regulations.
 If weather and ice conditions permit and you are near a suitable location, your expedition leaders will make their best effort to facilitate this activity.
 Please inquire.

 PHOTOS: © Joao Franco, Ira Meyer, Paul Zizka